-Novell Open Enterprise Server 2 Linux supports the Novell Storage Services file system, NetWare Core Protocol (NCP) volumes on Linux POSIX file systems, and Linux POSIX file systems such as Ext3, Reiser, and XFS.
+Open Enterprise Server (OES) 11 SP2 supports the Novell Storage Services (NSS) file system, NetWare Core Protocol (NCP) volumes on Linux POSIX file systems, and Linux POSIX file systems such as Btrfs, Ext2, Ext3, Reiser, and XFS.
 This section provides an overview of these file system options.

-For an overview of file access protocols and other file services in OES 2 Linux, see "File Services" in the OES 2 SP3: Planning and Implementation Guide.
+For an overview of file access protocols and other file services in OES 11 and later, see "File Services" in the OES 2015 SP1: Planning and Implementation Guide.

-- Section 1.1, "Novell Storage Services File System," on page 9 - Section 1.2, "Linux POSIX File Systems," on page 9 - Section 1.3, "NCP Volumes for Linux," on page 10
+- Section 1.1, "Novell Storage Services File System," on page 9 - Section 1.2, "Linux POSIX File Systems," on page 10 - Section 1.3, "NCP Volumes for Linux," on page 10